overnode-org/overnode/docs/docs/21b-compose-yml-file-description.md

 #### OVERNODE_PROJECT_ID

 Value of the `id` property from the [overnode.yml](overnode-yml-file-description) file.

 #### OVERNODE_ETC

 Location of uploaded project files on each node.
-Currently it is a sub-directory within `/etc/overnode/volume/` directory.
+Currently, it is a sub-directory within `/etc/overnode/volume/` directory.

 #### OVERNODE_BRIDGE_IP

 The IP address of a Docker bridge network interface.

 #### OVERNODE_CONFIG__*STACK*_ID